weiyutang1010/ncrna_design/README.md

 ``` -->

 ## Reproduction Instructions
-Reproduce the results in the paper (uniform and $\epsilon$-targeted initializations).
-Note that it can take longer than 2 weeks to run the entire script.
+Reproduce the results in the paper (both uniform and $\epsilon$-targeted initializations).
+Note: On our server with 28 cores, the $\epsilon$-targeted initialization took approximately 10 days to complete.

 ### Command
 ```